ivogeorg/ce-learning-progression-004-03-Computation/learning-progression-with-la-schema.md

 The right shift halves the number.
 Again, try to prove it in general.

 There are two things to note about the right shift:
 1. First, there are two types of right shift, called `[<cept>]`_logical_ and `[<cept>]`_arithmetic_.
 The logical shift always adds 0s at the left, whereas the arithmetic shift adds `[<cept>]`_sign bits_ at the left.
-Remember that in 2s complement signed integers, all negative numbers have a 1 for the most significant (that is, the leftmost).
+Remember that in 2s complement signed integers, all negative numbers have a 1 for the most significant (that is, the leftmost) bit (MSB).
 The arithmetic right shift would pad the shifted negative number with 1s on the left and would pad the shifted non-negative number with 0s.
 2. Second, the division by two upon right shift is an `[<cept>]`_integer division_.
 This means that any fractional part is lost.
 For example, shifting our last number `00000011` (3<sub>10</sub>) 1 more bit to the right results in `00000001` (1<sub>10</sub>).

 ##### Multiplication